-- Round plastic shower curtain rings are fun as a single ring to bat around, hide or carry, or when linked together and hung in an enticing spot. - Plastic rolling balls, with or without bells inside. - Ping-Pong balls and plastic practice golf balls with holes to help cats carry then.
-Try putting one in a dry bathtub, as the captive ball is much more fun than one that escapes under the sofa. - Paper bags with any handles removed are good for pouncing, hiding and interactive play.
+- Round plastic shower curtain rings are fun as a single ring to bat around, hide or carry, or when linked together and hung in an enticing spot. - Plastic rolling balls, with or without bells inside. - Ping-Pong balls and plastic practice golf balls with holes to help cats carry them.
+Try putting one in a dry bathtub, as a captive ball is much more fun than one that escapes under the sofa or refrigerator. - Paper bags (with handles removed!) are good for pouncing, hiding and interactive play.
 Do not use plastic bags!
-Many cats like to chew and ingest the plastic. - Empty cardboard rolls from toilet paper and paper towels are ideal cat toys, especially if you "unwind" a little cardboard to get them started.
+Many cats like to chew and ingest the plastic. - Empty cardboard rolls from toilet paper and paper towels are ideal cat toys, especially if you unwind a little bit of the cardboard to get them started.